ColinLeesUK/norse-campaign/session-16.md

 # Session 16 - Assassins terror

-*Day 15, Wednesday*.
+*Wednesday (Morning).
+Week 4 of campaign.
+4th week of March*.

-The party arrive back to [Kastiliborg](locations/kastiliborg.md) tierd and weiry from their travels, wishing for nothing more than a bath, warm meal and a soft bed they head to the [Manticore's Tail](localtions/kastiliborg/manticores-tail.md).
+The party arrive back to [Kastaliborg](locations/kastaliborg.md) tierd and weiry from their travels, wishing for nothing more than a bath, warm meal and a soft bed they head to the [Manticore's Tail](localtions/kastaliborg/manticores-tail.md).
 Tied up outside they find two horses they have not seen before, wearily they enter.
 Within the party find Komaz eating a meal with a human and goliath, [Hamming](characters/hamming.md) and [Orm](characters/orm.md).

 Hamming greats the party with might bear hugs, causing damage to half of the party.
 The druid seeing what is happening quickly turns himself into a bear to ensure he can give an appropriate embrace.